openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

    new certificate**.

 #.
 Optionally, specify an alternative course title to use on the certificate
+   in the **Course Title Override** field.

-   instead of the official course title.
-You might want to use a different title on your course certificates if, for example, the official course name is too long to fit well on the certificate.
+   You might want to use a different title on your course certificates if, for example, the official course name is too long to fit on the certificate.

+   To specify an alternative course number, see `Set a Course Number Override`_.

 #.
 Add a signatory for each person associated with the course or organization
    whose name and title you want to appear on the certificate, up to a maximum